Sleep: Ideal duration

 Human sleep-needs vary by age and amongst individuals; sleep is considered to be adequate when there is no daytime sleepiness or dysfunction.
 Moreover, self-reported sleep duration is only moderately correlated with actual sleep time as measured by actigraphy, and those affected with sleep state misperception may typically report having slept only four hours despite having slept a full eight hours.

 Researchers have found that sleeping 6–7 hours each night correlates with longevity and cardiac health in humans, though many underlying factors may be involved in the causality behind this relationship.

 Sleep difficulties are furthermore associated with psychiatric disorders such as depression, alcoholism, and bipolar disorder.
 Up to 90 percent of adults with depression are found to have sleep difficulties.
 Dysregulation detected by EEG includes disturbances in sleep continuity, decreased delta sleep and altered REM patterns with regard to latency, distribution across the night and density of eye movements.
+In bipolar disorder, mania is usually associated with a marked decrease in the need for sleep, whereas bipolar depression is usually associated with insomnia or hypersomnia.
+The circadian rhythms associated with sleep and with other bodily functions are altered in bipolar disorder, even between mood episodes.

 Sleep duration can also vary according to season.
 Up to 90% of people report longer sleep duration in winter, which may lead to more pronounced seasonal affective disorder.